-As an independent charitable partner, we have a clear focus of how and where we can add value to King’s College Hospital NHS Foundation Trust patients by generating income through fundraising and making grants to departments, wards and projects across King's.
-The Charity funds projects that improve every aspect of healthcare and deliver the very best experience and outcomes for our patients, that are in addition to what should be funded by the NHS.
-We give grants that enhance services and facilities, support research and development, and improve the working environment for staff.
+As an independent charitable partner, we fund projects that improve every aspect of healthcare and deliver the very best experience and outcomes for patients at King's, over and above what the NHS provides.
+We award grants that enhance services and facilities, support research and development, and improve the working environment for staff.

-We support a number of major, strategic appeals and projects that transform the life chances of patients.
+We support a number of major, strategic appeals and projects that transform patient outcomes.
 We also fund a wide range of smaller, less visible but no less meaningful projects that support innovation or make hospital admissions and visits less overwhelming, and more comfortable for patients and their families.

 The Charity’s finance team manages over two hundred funds set up to support specific wards and departments across King’s.
 This means we are able to make sure that money given to wards and departments is available to fund projects in those areas.

 If you are a member of staff at one of King's hospitals, we may have an existing fund for your department or ward.

 Each designated fund is looked after by two members of King's staff.
 If you have a project that you would like Charity funding to support, please talk to your fund advisor.
 If you don't know who your fund advisor is, or if you have one, please contact us at email@example.com